Xula/react-todo/README.md

 # react-todo
-Learning the basics of ReactJs
+Learning the basics of ReactJS